-Farro is my favorite new grain – I love it's chewy, nutty texture which holds up perfectly in this stuffing, but farro does contain gluten so if you want to make this gluten-free, swap it out for brown rice.
-This is perfect for a weeknight meal, but would also make a nice addition to your Thanksgiving table.
+Farro is a delicious ancient grain, it’s chewy, nutty texture which holds up perfectly in this stuffing, but farro does contain gluten so if you want to make this gluten-free, swap it out for brown rice.
+Makes a great weeknight meal or a nice addition to your Thanksgiving table.
 Simply eat with a spoon to scoop out all the wonderful squash with the stuffing in every bite – enjoy!

 Farro and Sausage Stuffed Roasted Acorn Squash